Is the Explosion of Big Data in Major League Baseball a Good or Bad Thing?

 One morning, I came across a Substack newsletter, The Rest Room, that brought me great joy; it was concerning a conversation about “Can technology teach me to pace?”
 It turns out that pacing is a regular topic of this newsletter, so I’m mighty glad that I’m now subscribed.
 Pacing, as luck would have it, is […]

-4 Things I Learned From Just the First Few Chapters of Lifehacker Third Edition
+3 Things I Learned From the Lifehacker Book

-In my first in a long series of “What I’m Reading” weblog posts, I’d like to share what I’ve been learning from the book Lifehacker: The Guide to Working Smarter, Faster, and Better, 3rd Edition, by Adam Pash and Gina Trapani.
-This edition was written in June 2011, so there are many life hacks which, […]
+Looking for some quick and easy life hacks you can apply today to make yourself more productive?
+I’d like to share what I’ve been learning from the book Lifehacker: The Guide to Working Smarter, Faster, and Better, 3rd Edition, by Adam Pash and Gina Trapani.
+This edition of the Lifehacker book was written in June […]